dminior8/DayPlanMaster/README.md

 4. **Efficient Day Management:** The app provides a user-friendly interface to manage your day efficiently, keeping everything in one place.

-More about Business Logic you can find in <a href link="https://github.com/dminior8/DayPlanMaster/blob/main/BusinessDayPlanMaster.pdf">this<a/> file
+More about Business Logic you can find in file <b>BusinessDayPlanMaster.pdf</b>.

 ## Technologies